 I specialize in academic/scholarly editing in business, economics, finance, government, international development, international relations, politics, sustainable development and the environment.

 I have a Bachelor of Arts degree from Saint Mary’s University and over thirteen years of experience as a freelance writer.
 I manage my own freelance writing business, promoting my writing on social media and developing my proposals for publication.
 Through my writing career, I have successfully collaborated with editors at various magazines, and cooperated with contacts to promote published works to readers.
 I will continue to develop proposals to editors of various magazines, and anticipate the needs and interests of various readers.

 I work with words—writing, editing, and translating them—to help you improve your communications, reach new markets, and connect with the right audiences.
 I edit a variety of texts—from government reports to B2B marketing collateral—including documents written by individuals for whom English is an additional language (non-native English writers).

-Developmental editing, copy editing, and proofreading of texts; expertise in the areas of public health, health communication, addiction, and biological sciences.
-Editing fiction, non-fiction, web content, academic writing, business communication, and advertising.
+I specialize in developmental editing, copy editing, and proofreading of texts, with expertise in the areas of public health, health communication, addiction, and biological sciences.
+I edit fiction, non-fiction, web content, academic writing, business communication, and advertising.

 I specialize in copy editing and proofreading books about sports, coaching, and physical education.

 I have 30+ years’ experience as a writer and know how to work with fellow writers to make sure your communication is clear, correct, and consistent.
 I do copy editing, substantive editing, plain language editing, and proofreading.
 Specialties are annual reports, government documents, and corporate communications.

 With a background in journalism, I can help you tell your story.
 I specialize in editing non-fiction writing in various fields including immigration, politics, and food.
 Editor of Nova Scotia Cookery Then and Now.